tnmch/tnmch.github.io/_posts/AceBear-2018/2018-01-28-TetShopping.md

 %c - The character according to the ASCII value
 `

-means if our unsername : %1$c it will put ASCII code in our query but converted to char
+means if our username : %1$c it will put ASCII code in our query but converted to char

 `
 39 = > '